Imagine two ordinary individuals.

-One of these men could be anti-Facebook (“It’s a bloody waste of time!”) and prefer to read business news on paper over a cup of coffee in the morning.
+One of them could be anti-Facebook (“It’s a bloody waste of time!”) and prefer to read business news on paper over a cup of coffee in the morning.
 During the day, he or she adds some public radio on the commute back and forth from work.
-Most of his online sharing is transmitted via dark social.
+Most online sharing goes via dark social.

-The other man spends night after night in the basement immersed in a World of Warcraft guild, collaborating with members from all corners of the world; he’s a quintessential early adopter who streams television, listens to podcasts, and consume news via friends’ social graphs.
+He or she spends night after night in the basement immersed in a World of Warcraft guild, collaborating with members from all corners of the world; a quintessential early adopter who streams television, listens to podcasts, and consume news via friends’ social graphs.

 “Okay, so I’m not your marketing persona”

-When a brand is talking to me like I’m a white male in my mid-thirties, a father and a husband, living apartment-life in the city, working in the media industry (all of which is true by the way) — I stop listening.
+If a brand talked to me like I was a white male in my mid-thirties, a father and a husband, living apartment-life in the city, working in the media industry, all of which is true, I certainly wouldn’t listen.

 The elusive “P” in public relations

 I’m not the sum of my socio-economic class; my job; my age; my geographic location; my sexuality; my gender.
 Neither are you.

 Publics are groups of people segmented based on their communicative behaviour.
 It’s a situational phenomenon as opposed to a demographic group (which you belong to 24/7).
 There is no such thing as a general public.
 Instead, publics are formed in given situations when external factors bring them to life.
 For instances, if a municipality announces the building of a new bridge, several publics are likely to be created: